vaniasawa/DSA/Educative.io/Grokking Coding Interview Patterns in Python/2. Fast and Slow Pointers/intro.md

 # Fast and Slow Pointers

 Use to traverse an iterable data structure at different speeds.
-Determine data structure traits, not the values in the data structre itself, using indices in arrays or node pointers in linked lists.
+Determine data structure traits, not the values in the data structure itself, using indices in arrays or node pointers in linked lists.
 - Detect cycles in a data structure
 - Delete nth node from the end of the list